ZainZh/IsaacGymEnvs_ICIRA/README.md

 ## Handbook about our work
 This is a handbook about our work's difference with Nvidia's work.
-1. We provide a test platform that you can view the rewards, obs or any information you want to know during the training process.
-What's more, it can be used to record offline datas in Simulate environment to apply the offline algorithm without real environment.
+1. We provide a test platform where you can view the rewards, obs, or any information you want to know during the training process.
+Moreover, it can record offline data in Simulate environment to apply the offline algorithm without a real environment.

-   It provides you more choices to train your tasks with low cost.
+   It provides you more choices to train your tasks at a low cost.
-2. We will provide a multi-agent train api with multi-ppo, multi-sac algorithms to help you train your multi-agent tasks.
+2. We will provide a multi-agent train API with multi-PPO, multi-sac algorithms to help you train your multi-agent tasks.
 ### Installation

 1. The essential package [rl_games](https://github.com/Denys88/rl_games) use the newest version v1.3.2, have to download the package manually.